-Districts shall respect the geographic integrity of political subdivision boundaries to the extent preceding criteria have been satisfied.1
+Districts shall not split precincts and shall respect the geographic integrity of political subdivision boundaries to the extent preceding criteria have been satisfied.1

 Districts shall be reasonably compact2 to the extent preceding criteria have been satisfied.3

 3. If compactness is included, it should be among the lowest-priority criteria.